 While it is best to heat the pot using a portable burner or an Electric Hot Pot on the table, sit around it, and cook the veggies as you want, this recipe can also be made in 1-pot!

 I went with something sweet, sour, and spicy.
 Pineapple brings the sweetness, tomatoes make it lightly sour, and red chili brings the heat.
 Then we have some lemongrass, fresh ginger, and corn for a deeper flavor.
 We also have some sugar to balance the spiciness.
 Optionally, you can add tamarind for more sourness (highly recommended!).
 For extra umami, we also add some soy sauce.

 The broth is quite spicy, so if you are not used to the heat, use only one chili instead of three.

 Now, let’s talk about the add-ins.
 First, you want some noodles, which is mandatory.
 Feel free to use what you have on hand.
 It can be rice noodles, soba, or even spaghetti.

 Finally, we have the protein.
-Again the kind of plant-based protein you use is completely up to you.
-Tofu, vegan chick'n, tempeh, TVP, there are many options!
+Again, the kind of plant-based protein you use is entirely up to you.
+Tofu, vegan chick’n, tempeh, TVP, there are many options!

 This hotpot is super comforting and makes a great family meal!
 Not only it comes together quickly, but it is also healthy and so flavorful!
 It can easily be served as noodle soup if you don’t have a hot pot!

 Let me know in the comments if you try this recipe!